 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Services that are covered for you What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services.
-Note: For approved infused drugs in the home refer to Home Infusion Services in this Medical Benefits Chart.
-Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post- menopausal osteoporosis, and cannot self- administer the drug Antigens Certain oral anti-cancer drugs and anti- nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], Darbepoetin Alfa, or Retacrit[®]) Part B chemotherapy/rad Up to 20% for each Medica Part B drugs obtained in outpatient setting Up to 20% for each Medica Part B drugs obtained at Up to 20% for each Medica There may be a fee for the B medication.
-Insulin administered throug medical equipment (such a continuous glucose monito at \$35.
-You will pay 20% to will never pay more than \$ supply. are-covered Part B drug. a provider's office or are-covered Part B drug. a pharmacy/mail-order are-covered Part B drug. administration of the Part gh an item of durable s insulin pumps or rs (CGM)) will be capped up to a \$35 copayment and
+Covered drugs include: Drugs that usually aren't self- Part B chemotherapy/radiation Up to 20% for each Medicare-covered Part B drug.
+Part B drugs obtained Part B chemotherapy/radiation Up to 20% for each Medicare-covered Part B drug.
+Part B drugs obtained administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services.
+Note: For approved infused drugs in the home refer to Home Infusion Services in in a provider's office or outpatient setting Up to 20% for each Medicare-covered Part B drug. in a provider's office or outpatient setting Up to 20% for each Medicare-covered Part B drug. this Medical Benefits Chart.
+Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were Part B drugs obtained at a pharmacy/mail- order Up to 20% for each Medicare-covered Part B drug.
+There may be a fee for the administration of the Part B medication.
+Part B drugs obtained at a pharmacy/mail- order Up to 20% for each Medicare-covered Part B drug.
+There may be a fee for the administration of the Part B medication.
+Deductible does apply.
+Initial osuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Insulin administered through an item of durable medical equipment (such as insulin pumps or continuous glucose monitors (CGM)) will be capped at \$35.
+You will pay 20% up to a \$35 copayment and will never pay more than \$35 for a one-month supply.
+Insulin administered through an item of durable medical equipment (such as insulin pumps or continuous glucose monitors (CGM)) will be capped at \$35.
+You will pay 20% up to a \$35 copayment and will never pay more than \$35 for a one-month supply whether your deductible has been met or not.